-I took a mammoth long haul flight from America to Asia flying Swiss Airlines in Business Class this summer and reviewed both legs of the journey.
-I reviewed the first leg of my journey previously which was New York JFK to Zurich ZRH on Swiss in their A333.
+I took a mammoth long-haul flight from America to Asia flying Swiss Airlines in Business Class this summer and reviewed both legs of the journey.
+I reviewed the first leg of my journey previously, which was New York JFK to Zurich ZRH on Swiss in their A333.

 I then stopped over in Zurich.
 After a few gorgeous days in Zurich, I continued back to Asia on Swiss in Business Class again.
 This time, the plane was a Boeing 777-300ER, and it had a 3 class configuration.
 For Business class, the seats are configured in a 2-2-1 or 1-2-2.

 On the right side of my seat was a small divider table and panel between my seatmate and I. The dining tray table is pulled out from this panel.
-On the panel itself, there is a small dock to hold the noise cancelling headphones.
+On the panel itself, there is a small dock to hold the noise-canceling headphones.
 The reading light is also situated here.
 Another notable difference between this flight and my previous one is the larger and newer TV screen in front of me.
 Underneath the TV is a closable drawer instead of an open one.
 On the left side of the screen is the magazine rack.

 Review by contributor Lenard Lim.

 COPYRIGHT 2014 - 2023 LUXURY TRAVEL DIARY.
 DUPLICATION OUTSIDE OF LUXURYTRAVELDIARY.COM IS EXPRESSLY FORBIDDEN.

 Note: Benefits & upgrades subject to availability.
 Benefits offered correct at the time of writing.
 Terms & conditions apply.
 Enquire for more information.
 Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.